-A late 19th century, Japanese lamp of understated style.
+A late 19th century, Japanese antique lamp of understated style.
 The white porcelain lamp painted in a traditional Kakiemon palette of enamels.
 The artist has chosen colours from the classic Kakiemon enamel palette, including iron red, green and touches of bright yellow.

 The lamp decorated with a simple subject of a tall stand of delicately painted flowers and foliage growing from a well placed hollow rock.
 The anonymous artist has painted this subject in a Zen Buddhist style.
 This simple, but elegant style, originated centuries ago in Buddhist temples, typified by naturally formed rocks and sparse planting.